gdinn/rxjs-comparative/README.md

 # RxJS and pure JS comparison.

+(This is a work in progress.
+Soon I'll add more complex examples.)

 This repository showcases the use of different aproaches on concurrent asynchronous calls.
 The frameworks in use are Ionic and Angular.

 The goal is to present a loading, get some data, treat the result, treat possible errors and dismiss the loading without using logic to block the flux.